Ada-Developers-Academy/ada-build/lessons/05-big-picture/notes/big-picture.md

-# Outline for Learning
+# Notes: The Big Picture
 Throughout this jump-start program, you will learn a number of different topics about the Ruby programming language.
 In this lesson, we will discuss the different technologies that can be used along with Ruby and how those all play together in your journey in learning to program.

 ## Programming Languages
-In a discussion about programming languages, a preliminary question that one might as is, why are there so many programming languages?
+In a discussion about programming languages, a preliminary question that one might ask is, why are there so many programming languages?

 The reason is that some languages are better at certain things than others.
 There might be one language that is easier to program in (i.e. Ruby) versus being more performant (i.e. C++).
 Other language tradeoffs may just be based off of being an old language versus a new language.

 ### Classifying Programming Languages
 There are two main ways we can classify programming languages:
-- By the level - which means how close the language is to being binary code
+- By the level - which means how close the language is to being [binary code](https://en.wikipedia.org/wiki/Binary_code)
   - Low Level
     - i.e. C
     - More difficult to read than other languages